About our Business:

 Our policy is to seek the purchase of goods and services that minimise negative and enhance positive impacts on the environment and society whilst meeting our business requirements.
 By incorporating social, environmental, and ethical considerations into purchasing decisions we endeavour to make a positive contribution to the environment and society.
 To this end, we have developed Operating Principles that are applicable to both our suppliers and to ourselves.
 These principles seek to ensure that we and our suppliers act in a responsible manner.

-Where it is found that a supplier’s conduct is not in accordance with Alloway Timber’s Responsible Purchasing Policy and Operating Principles, we will seek to engage with that supplier and encourage continuous improvement in their environmental, social, and ethical performance.
+Where it is found that a supplier’s conduct is not in accordance with Alloway Timber & Builders Merchants' Responsible Purchasing Policy and Operating Principles, we will seek to engage with that supplier and encourage continuous improvement in their environmental, social, and ethical performance.

-In support of the Policy and Principles Alloway Timber will:
+In support of the Policy and Principles Alloway Timber & Builders Merchants will:

 i.
 Assign responsibility for the Responsible Purchasing Policy and the associated Operating Principles to named responsible individual(s) and provide Management Board oversight of both Policy and Principles.